sdmx-twg/sdmx-im/docs/technical_notes/6_Geospatial_information_support.md

 implement a Geographic `GeoCodelist`.

-On the other hand, when `GeoType="GeoGrid"` it is defining a gridded `GeoCodelist`, and it is necessary to add a grid definition to the Codelist identifier using the `gridDefinition` property.
+On the other hand, when `GeoType="GeoGrid"` it is defining a gridded `GeoCodelist`, and it is necessary to add a grid definition using the `gridDefinition` property.
 The components needed to define a geographical grid are the following:

 - `CRS`: The code of the Coordinate Reference System is used to reference the coordinates in the flow, optional.
 The code of the CRS